Documents and Sources - Modern

-This module will introduce students to a variety of sources and documents essential in the research of modern history.
-An indicative list of these sources is the following: visual evidence, newspapers and journals, novels, social surveys, personal sources (diaries and autobiographies).
+This module will introduce students to a variety of sources and documents essential in the research of modern history, ranging from visual evidence, newspapers and journals, novels, social surveys, personal sources (diaries and autobiographies) to oral history.

 - To demonstrate an appreciation of the means by which new research conclusions may develop from an original approach to source materials.

 - To develop an appreciation of particular sources used by historians, and of the problems and opportunities arising from these source materials.

 - To develop some critical awareness of the way that sources may be 'read' and of theoretical/historiographical debates between historians over these issues.

 - To show an appreciation of their own abilities as information searchers and users, and the confidence to transfer these skills to their own research.